 \subsubsection{Adversarial PVP Task}

-In the adversarial player-vs-player (PVP) task, we conduct a direct comparison between the parallelized and serialized frameworks across various team sizes.
+Similar to the Boss Combat Task, in Adversarial PVP Task, agents were provided with initial combat resources, and then the two teams of agents engaged in battles with each other.
+We conduct a direct comparison experiment between the parallelized and serialized frameworks across various team sizes.
+Results are recorded when one team of agents is entirely defeated.
+After multiple experiments, victory rates and other relevant metrics are calculated.
+To promote fair confrontation, we provide each team with exactly the same initial supplies.
 As shown in Fig.~\ref{fig:pvp}, this setup clearly demonstrate and quantify the differences of these two methodologies under competitive conditions.

-As shown in Fig.~\ref{fig:pvp}, the parallelized framework demonstrates a significant advantage over the serialized framework in this dynamic adversarial scenario.
-Our analysis indicates that this advantage is primarily attributed to our interruption mechanism, which enables agents to dynamically adjust their strategies and respond promptly to changes in the environment (e.g., seamlessly switch attack targets, prioritize health restoration, etc.).
+The parallelized framework demonstrates a significant advantage over the serialized framework in this dynamic adversarial scenario.
+Our analysis indicates that this advantage is primarily attributed to our interruption mechanism, which enables agents to dynamically adjust their strategies and respond promptly to changes in the environment (\textit{e.g.}, seamlessly switch attack targets, prioritize health restoration, more efficient communication, etc.).